Earth, Water, and Environmental Sciences

 Program

-Theoretical and practical courses are divided into lectures, tutorials and practical work.
-The special feature of this specialization is the high proportion of classroom and field-based practical work (an average of 50% of training over 3 years).
-Specific field trips are dedicated to in situ experimental data acquisition and field observation.
-Field placements (from 4 to 10 days depending on the semester) are also a key feature of our training.
-They enable total immersion and the application of knowledge acquired in various disciplines, with a view to characterizing and understanding the workings of a natural object/complex geological sector.
+Theoretical and practical teaching is divided into lectures, tutorials, and practical work.
+A distinctive feature of this major is the significant emphasis placed on practical work in the classroom and in the field (50% of the program on average over the three years).
+Specific field trips are dedicated to acquiring experimental data in situ or to field observation.
+Field internships (lasting 4 to 10 days depending on the semester) are also a key component of our program.
+They allow for total immersion and the application of knowledge acquired in various disciplines in order to characterize and understand the functioning of a natural object or complex geological sector.

 Read more